Skip to main content

 Barefoot Running on the Shore: The Safest Transition Surface and the Dose-Response Rule

 Damp, firm sand at the waterline biases the gait toward forefoot striking without the impact transient of pavement — the most forgiving transition surface available.
-Plus the published injury risk in adult barefoot transition (3-4× metatarsal stress reaction in 10-week trials) and how to progress without acquiring one.
+Plus the published injury risk in adult barefoot transition (minimalist-shoe transitions raised injury and pain rates in a 12-week randomised trial) and how to progress without acquiring one.

 Share: 𝕏 f in